 Now that we’ve talked about why ants will crawl on you, it’s only right that we also discuss how to deter ants from crawling on you.
 The best way to do this is to eliminate potential food sources that could attract them.

 To prevent ants from crawling on you, follow these important steps:

 - Keep your food and drinks covered.
 Whether you’re having a picnic or setting aside some leftovers on the kitchen counter, ants are determined to find a food source, and your uncovered food is an easy target.
-It’s vital to wrap, seal, and store your food at all times.
-Ants may be more likely to crawl on you while you’re enjoying food outside, but uncovered food left inside can eventually lead to an infestation as well.
+It’s vital to wrap, seal, and store your food.
+Ants may be more likely to crawl on you while you’re enjoying food outside, but uncovered food left inside can also lead to an infestation.

-Beverages should also be covered and sealed securely, as ants are fond of the sweeteners found in sodas, juices, and alcohol.
+Beverages should also be covered and sealed securely, as ants are fond of sweeteners in sodas, juices, and alcohol.